 Canzoneri owned victories over the likes of Johnny Dundee, Charles “Bud” Taylor, Benny Bass, Sammy Mandell, Al Singer, Billy Petrolle, Frankie Klick, Jimmy McLarnin, Jackie “Kid” Berg, Lou Ambers, and Kid Chocolate.
 Canzoneri was the best fighter in the world pound for pound in the late 1920s into the 30s and was a dominant champion.
 Canzoneri was a three-division titleholder, who twice held the lightweight title during the 1930s.
 Big-time mob ties really bring questions to his career.

 Armstrong may be the best in this elite group, the problem comes with his lack of fights at lightweight.
-He held three real titles at once and is one of the greatest fighters to ever live.
+He held three actual titles at once and is one of the greatest fighters ever to live.

 Fast, powerful, and ruthless would be the most accurate way to describe Williams’ fighting prowess.
-Williams was at the top of the division for almost six years and scored wins over a long list of Hall of Famers, including Beau Jack, Bob Montgomery, Tippy Larkin, Sammy Angott, Jimmy Carter, Johnny Bratton, and Kid Gavilan.
+Williams was at the top of the division for almost six years.
+He scored wins over a long list of Hall of Famers, including Beau Jack, Bob Montgomery, Tippy Larkin, Sammy Angott, Jimmy Carter, Johnny Bratton, and Kid Gavilan.

 Sweet Pea was almost untouchable in his prime at lightweight and shutout many superb opponents who were just overmatched against the sublime Whitaker.
-It is possible that Whitaker would beat any fighter on this list and I ranked him behind a few guys just because I thought the level of competition they beat was better.
+It is possible that Whitaker would beat any fighter on this list, and I ranked him behind a few guys just because I thought the level of competition they beat was better.
+Check out the top boxing betting strategies for betting on Boxing!

 Forget the Duran you saw after 1978, the Duran who reigned over the lightweight division was one of the most complete fighters in boxing history.
 He destroyed Ken Buchanan to win the title and his only loss at welterweight was against Esteban DeJesus in a non-title fight.
 He later avenged that loss on two occasions.